evkx/evkx.github.io/content/models/byd/seagull/Seagull_38kWh/_index.md

 ## Climate system

 There is one climate system available.
-The 2-zone climate system supports different temperatures in two zones for the driver and passenger.
-This model has a [heat pump](../../../../technology/hvac/#heat-pump) as standard.
-This heat pump can save significant energy that the EV would use for heating in cold weather.
+The 1-zone climate system supports only controlling one shared zone for the whole car.
+This model has not a [heat pump](../../../../technology/hvac/#heat-pump).
+This can increase consumption in cold weather compared to models with a heat pump.

 ## Comfort